GauravBarakoti/vue.js-applicaition-dockerise/README.md

 Our goal here is to Dockerize this application, push the image to Amazon Elastic Container Registry (ECR), and deploy it using Amazon Elastic Container Service (ECS) Fargate, attaching an Elastic Load Balancer (ELB) and Auto Scaling Group (ASG).

-I initially attempted to use a single-stage Dockerfile, but encountered a 404 error when launching a new container because the application wasn't running in the container.
+I initially attempted to use a single-stage Dockerfile but encountered a 404 error when launching a new container because the application wasn't running in the container.
 This issue led me to employ a multi-stage Dockerfile, which worked perfectly.
 Here is the Dockerfile:

 ```Dockerfile
 # Build stage